 Song for COP26

 Ten year-old singer Jessie Lou Harvie features, together with hundreds of young people, in this beautiful music video ‘From a Distance’ – filmed across Glasgow.
 The song calls upon everyone to help in the climate movement, especially the leaders coming to Glasgow in November for COP26.

 Q. What about school strikes and climate marches?

 Greta Thunberg from Sweden started the Fridays for Future movement in 2018.
 She has inspired children around the world to strike – miss school on Fridays – to draw attention to the fact that young people need a future.

 Education is pointless if there is no life left on the planet in the future because of our carelessness now!

 She took a year off to draw attention to this cause and made a huge impact, famously addressing a meeting of the United Nations and saying ‘How dare you?’

 We can’t all do that, but it is good that Greta and other young leaders have taken this to the highest level.

 Children worldwide have missed out on a lot of their education because of coronavirus so it important that everyone gets to spend as much time as possible in school this year, but there are other ways to raise your voice.
-Use social media on Fridays and, when it becomes possible again, join us on marches on Saturdays!
+Use social media on Fridays!
+Find out what is happening at COP26 and support CAFOD campaigns.

 Petition your teachers and national government to ‘teach the future’ and prepare you to engage in these great debates of our times and change the way business, agriculture, politics and economics works.